esrel/SISL-poster/readme.txt

 and colored boxes for sub-section headings.

 Major poster sections are implemented as mainbox environment.
-The environment requires title argument, which will be displayed in the colored box.
-The color of the box is shaded blue by default, and it is controlled by optional paramenter.
-All colors and color specifications supported by xcolor can be used (e.g. red, red!20, red!20!black, etc.).
+The environment requires title as an argument, which will be displayed in the colored box.
+The color of the box is shaded blue by default.
+The color can be controlled by optional paramenter in square brackets.
+All colors and color specifications supported by xcolor package can be used (e.g. red, red!20, red!20!black, etc.).

 \begin{mainbox}[color]{Title}
 \end{mainbox}

-Poster sub-sections are triggered using \subsec[color]{title} command.
+Poster sub-sections are set using \subsec[color]{title} command.
 Similar to mainbox, it requires title as an argument, and its color can be controlled using optional parameter.